Canonical connection on contact manifolds: Properties of the Levi-Civita Connection on contact manifolds

-The following properties of the Levi-Civita connection on contact manifolds can be also found in \cite[Lemma 3]{dragnev} as well as in \cite{blair}.
-One amusing consequence of this lemma is that the Reeb foliation is a geodesic foliation for the Levi-Civita connection (and so for the contact triad connection) of the contact triad metric.
+The following simple but interesting lemma shows that the Reeb foliation is a geodesic foliation for the Levi-Civita connection (and so for the contact triad connection) of the contact triad metric.